lomexicano/mkb_ingame_wiki/README.md

 * Klacaiba, by Spthiel: https://spthiel.github.io/Modules/?name=Klacaiba
 * Http, by xaero_: https://spthiel.github.io/Modules/?name=HTTP

 Running the file for the first time will load everything and save this information.
-It will check if the information needs to be updated or not only once a day, hence it will load instantly after the first time you run it in the day, and won't need to anything more than 2-3 seconds if the API had no updates.
+It will check if the information needs to be updated or not only once a day, hence it will load instantly after the first time you run it in the day, and won't need to wait anything more than 2 seconds (only in this first r) if the API had no updates.

 ScreenShots:
 ![alt text](https://i.imgur.com/V3sMkUA.png)